 The report made a number of recommendations on issues that had been identified by both forces and were part of future planning.
 All recommendations have been actioned.
-The report's authors note that the recommendations should provide confidence that the strategic command team have taken and continue to take the right actions.
+The report's authors noted that the recommendations provided confidence that the strategic command team took and continued to take the right actions.